Trending Topics

 Defense against vehicle attacks

 In many police encounters a vehicle can be used as a weapon of opportunity.
-Fixed locations can be protected by bollards, short barrier posts which generally extend many feet down into the ground or bedrock.
+Fixed locations can be protected by bollards, short barrier posts extending many feet into the ground or bedrock.
 Concrete Jersey Barriers (sometimes called K-rails on the West Coast) and large parked vehicles loaded with sand or gravel can serve as portable protection for temporary locales, like the Christmas market in Berlin or recently for the Inaugural festivities in Washington D.C.

 Killing an attacking driver with gunfire may not affect the vehicle’s trajectory.
-Still, it is possible that the driver’s demise may get pressure off the accelerator or cause the vehicle to veer away from the primary target.
+Still, the driver’s demise may get pressure off the accelerator or cause the vehicle to veer away from the primary target.

 This brings us to the growing impetus of police policy makers seeking to prohibit the use of gunfire from or at vehicles.
 Such policy is best structured around the legal or moral justification of using deadly force, not the specifics of application.
 In other words, administrators who prohibit their officers from firing at or from a vehicle are tying their hands from possible life-saving solutions.